Redland Bay

 Redland Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely impacting the area.
+AreaSearch has identified 12 projects that could impact the area.
 Notable ones include Weinam Creek Priority Development Area, Marina Redland Bay, Baya by Villawood Properties, and Southern Thornlands Priority Development Area.
-The following list details those most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.